mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 Simply run the tool, set the path to your source save file, and select the source/target platforms.

-## Prework

-### Playstation Consoles
+## Playstation Consoles (prework)

-Please read the following sub-section(s) if your source save is from your PS3, PS4, or PS Vita.
+Please read the following sub-section(s) if your save file is coming from or going to your PS3, PS4, or PS Vita.

-Playstation consoles encrypt their saves.
+If the source of your save is from a Playstation console, you will need to decrypt it, since playstation consoles encrypt their saves.
 If you already have a decrypted save, or know how to do this already, please skip ahead.

-If not, see below for details on how to decrypt the saves.
+If the destination for your save is a Playstation console, you will need to encrypt the output this program.

-#### Files transfered FROM PS3
+#### Files transfered to/from PS3

+This section is written assuming you are transfering a file FROM the PS3.
+But the instructions are quite similar when going the other way around.

 0. Copy your save file from your PS3 to a USB drive.
 And then copy it onto you computer.